ongzhixian/nodePoc/_docs/02-npm-cli.md

 `npm start --workspace=travel-api --production`

 Without the `--production` flag, NODE_ENV is undefined (and presumably run in non-production mode (whatever that means)).
+This also means that if we want to always run in production mode, we should update the start script in `package.json` to:

+`"start": "npm start --workspace=first-app --production"`

 ## Test